aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 The abstract syntax of a language is distinct from its concrete syntax.

-The concrete syntax consists in a set of production rules that describe a Context Free Grammar (CFG) and are captured by formalisms such as Extended Backus-Naur Form (EBNF).
+The concrete syntax consists in a set of production rules that describe a Context Free Grammar (CFG) and are captured by meta-languages such as the Extended Backus-Naur Form (EBNF).
 It is related to the front end, therefore to the particular way the user writes/speaks (or "linearizes") the language.
-This is manifested, for instance, in the difference between infix and prefix style of mathematical operator representation, or in the preference of English for the Subject Verb Object (SVO) word order in unmarked sentences.
+This is manifested, for instance, in the difference between infix and prefix style of mathematical operator representation, or in the preference of English for the Subject Verb Object (SVO) word order in unmarked sentences above other word orders.

-The abstract syntax is instead the set of Abstract Syntax Trees (ASTs) that are used internally by the interpreter to carry around meaning and describe the actions to be executed.
+The abstract syntax is instead the set of Abstract Syntax Trees (ASTs) that are used internally by the interpreter to carry around meaning, carry out symbolic manipulations and describe the actions to be executed on an environment.

 There is obviously a correspondence between the two kinds of syntaxes: a concrete grammar describes how a string of text (a linear representation of an idea) has to be turned into a parse tree (a bidimensional representation of the same idea); this parse tree can be further transformed, and when the "unimportant" details related to the concrete syntax are discarded, an AST is born.